Your AI receptionist, live in 3 minutes. Win 11k credits for free →

 Why Running OpenClaw Locally Is Harder Than It Looks

-Most guides make local setup sound easy: install Ollama, pull a model, done.
+Most guides make local setup sound easy: install OpenClaw, pull a model, done.
 They skip the part that actually matters.

 That context doesn't just require a capable model.
 It eats RAM through the KV cache, on top of the model weights themselves.
 A 7B or 8B model running on 16GB hardware can technically load and respond — but it will hallucinate tool calls, produce malformed JSON, and loop endlessly on tasks that a larger model handles in a single pass.
-Community users on Clawdbook report that models under 14B are prone to issues, and the safe floor for reliable agent work is 32B.
+Community sources like Clawdbook note that models under 14B are prone to instability in agent workflows, while 32B+ models are generally much more reliable.

 There's another constraint most people don't mention: prompt injection risk.
 According to OpenClaw's official documentation, smaller or heavily quantized models have weaker defenses against prompt injection — a real concern when your agent is handling emails, calendar events, and file management on your behalf.